A Paradise for land and marine species

 Exploring the Marino Ballena National Park

-The focus of Marino Ballena National Park is to preserve the rich marine ecosystem and its pristine landscape value.
-In its warm waters, we find very interesting geological formations, such as sandy beaches, rocky cliffs, and small barren islands.
+Marino Ballena National Park focuses on preserving the rich marine ecosystem and its pristine landscape value.
+You find fascinating geological formations in its warm waters, such as sandy beaches, rocky cliffs, and small barren islands.

-By protecting the coral reefs and keeping our beaches and rivers healthy, we take care of a unique and rich ecosystem, which is a breeding and reproduction area for whales and many marine species.
+By protecting the coral reefs and keeping our beaches and rivers healthy, we care for a unique and rich ecosystem, a breeding and reproduction area for whales and many marine species.

-If you want to walk on the plunger or Paso de Moisés at Uvita Beach you should do it at low tide.
+It would be best if you did it at low tide to walk on the plunger or Paso de Moisés at Uvita Beach.
 During the low tide, you can walk to its very end.

 Find here information about whale watching tour >>>